williamirva/COMP.CS.140/README.md

 How to run application:
 docker-compose up –-build
-# wait for containers to start
- curl localhost:8199 #This prints system information of services. docker-compose down
+//wait for containers to start curl localhost:8199 #This prints system information of services. docker-compose down